jachiang/LibbitcoinDocumentation/P2WPKH.md

 | -------------|-----------------------------------------|
 | ScriptPubKey | `zero` ``[20-byte hash160(PublicKey)]`` |

-We can construct such a P2WPKH scriptPubKey by populating a `operation::list` object with the respective `operations`.
+We can construct such a P2WPKH scriptPubKey by populating a `operation::list` object with the relevant operations shown above.

 ```c++
 //P2WPKH ScriptPubKey